yenthusiastic/Electronics_PCBprototype_LED-Blinker/README.md

 <a name="header5"><h2>3.
 Schematic design and PCB layout in Altium Designer</h2></a>

-Tips for PCB layout design at this point:
+Tips for PCB layout design I earned at this point:

-<l><i>Get to know which components footprint/ packages available with you and load them for </i></l>
+<l><i>Get to know which components footprint/ packages available with you and load them in Altium/ your PCB designing software</i></l>

 <l><i>Keep the traces as short as possible</i></l>

+<l><i>Preset the width of the traces in the software's settings menu.
+Usually different types of traces have different widthw.
+For example, power lines (VCC and GND) are usually thicker than signal lines.</i></l>

+<l><i>The common trace angle is 45 degree due to optical rules, 90 degree is limitedly use thus I avoided using it, curved angle requires calculations thus so far I have not used it.</i></l>

+More tips can be found further below under [Modification and finalization.](#header8)

 <h3>Version 1:</h3>